Alliance Tennenbaum Family Technology High School

 We are currently enrolling students in grades 9-12 for the 2015-2016 school year!

 Alliance Tennenbaum Family Technology High School (formerly Alliance Technology and Math Science High School) is a free, public charter school authorized by the Los Angeles Unified School District.

 Alliance Tennenbaum Family Technology High School utilizes the Blended Learning for Alliance School Transformation (BLAST) education model, which provides each student with a laptop and uses a wide variety of technological tools to prepare them for success in college and future careers.
 To read more about the BLAST model click here.

 Friday, February 27, 2015

-Alliance Tennenbaum Family Technology High School achieved a 2013 Academic Performance Index (API) score of 694.
-CST results: 42% Advanced/Proficient in English; 15% Advanced/Proficient in Math.
+Alliance Tennenbaum Family Technology High School achieved an Academic Performance Index (API) score of 694.
+In 2014, 100 percent of the seniors were accepted to college, and of those, 96 percent committed to attend college.
 For more on the school's current Performance Indicators, click here.

 Alliance Tennenbaum Family Technology High School is part of the Sonia M. Sotomayor Campus at Taylor Yard.
 The campus houses five small learning communities: three pilot schools and two charter schools.
 For a copy of the Sotomayor campus brochure click here.

 Demographics and Average Daily Attendance

 93% Latino, 5% Other, 1% White, and 1% African American, 17% English Language Learner (ELL) students, and 72% free or reduced meal program participants.